StuartvdLee/talks-and-events/Talks/2024AICommunityDay/README.md

 ### References

-These are the references I used in my talk:
+These are the links to resources and references I mentioned in my talk:

 - The Office
 - [Azure AI Studio](https://ai.azure.com)